-The UFT Welfare Fund provides dental benefits through two programs: the Scheduled Benefit Plan, which provides services through the Welfare Fund panel of dentists or a dentist of your choice; and Dentcare, a no-cost dental HMO.
+The UFT Welfare Fund provides dental benefits through two programs: the Scheduled Benefit Plan, which provides services through either a designated panel of dentists or a dentist of your choice; and Dentcare, a no-cost dental HMO.

 Scheduled Benefit Plan: The full-choice option

-The plan you are automatically placed in upon enrollment in the UFT Welfare Fund (effective your first day of work) is the Scheduled Benefit Plan.
-If you select one of the UFT’s panel dentists (called SIDS), many routine procedures such as cleanings are free.
-Cleaning for adults is covered every three months.
-Exams are covered every six months with a $15 co-payment.
-Panel dentists may charge a co-pay of $150 for certain high-cost procedures, such as root canals, crowns and dentures, and $200 for orthodontic appliances.
+The plan you are automatically placed in when you enroll in the UFT Welfare Fund (effective your first day of work) is the Scheduled Benefit Plan.
+If you select one of the affiliated panel dentists (called SIDS), many routine procedures, such as cleanings, are free.
+Cleanings for adults are covered every three months.
+Exams are covered every six months with a $15 copayment.
+Panel dentists may charge a copay of $150 for certain high-cost procedures, such as root canals, crowns and dentures, and $200 for orthodontic appliances.

 Dentcare: The no-cost option

 Enrollment in Dentcare allows you to avoid all out-of-pocket dental expenses for covered services.
 Just as with a health care HMO, you select a primary dentist from Dentcare’s list of more than 4,000 providers in the tri-state area.
 That dentist will perform all necessary work or will refer you to a Dentcare specialist if deemed necessary.
 There are no copays, no claims to file and no danger of hidden costs for covered services.
 There are also no additional fees for porcelain crowns or composite fillings.